 Members are regularly instructed at the outset of an inquiry and work alongside solicitors advising on strategy and assisting in document requests and interview preparation.
 Often matters do not proceed further but, should they do so, we frequently appear before the FCA’s Regulatory Decisions Committee and the Upper Tribunal.

-Our experience in financial services covers the full gamut of the practice area for a large and varied client base.
-Members of Chambers have acted for the following, amongst others: a high street bank in connection with FOREX; a PLC in connection with alleged breaches of the Listing Rules; a Firm in connection with alleged AML systems and controls issues; a CEO of a Bank in respect of alleged oversight failings; individuals in connection with allegations of market abuse; individuals in connection with prohibition proceedings; and individuals in connection with alleged LIBOR and EURIBOR manipulation.
+Our experience in Financial Services covers the full gamut of the practice area for a large and varied client base.
+Members of Chambers have acted for the following, amongst others: a high street bank in connection with Forex; a plc in connection with alleged breaches of the listing rules; a firm in connection with alleged anti-money laundering systems and controls issues; a CEO of a bank in respect of alleged oversight failings; individuals in connection with allegations of market abuse; individuals in connection with prohibition proceedings; and individuals in connection with alleged LIBOR and EURIBOR manipulation.

 Members are involved in disciplinary proceedings brought by other regulators.
-We have recently advised in relation to suspected market abuse on the energy markets and acted for individuals in connection with enquiries brought by the Takeover Panel and disciplinary proceedings commenced by the Financial Reporting Council against the former finance director of a PLC.
+We have recently advised in relation to suspected market abuse on the energy markets and have acted for individuals in connection with enquiries brought by the takeover panel and disciplinary proceedings commenced by the Financial Reporting Council against the former finance director of a PLC.

-The team are true experts in the field, some practising solely in financial services and regulation; we are regularly sought out by Magic Circle and City Firms along with the “white-collar boutiques” to act in both purely regulatory and hybrid criminal and regulatory enquiries.
+The team are true experts in the field, some practising solely in Financial Services and Regulation.
+We are regularly sought out by magic circle and city firms along with the “white-collar boutiques” to act in both purely Regulatory and hybrid Criminal & Regulatory enquiries.

-A Firm in connection with alleged AML systems and controls issues;
+A Firm in connection with alleged Anti-Money Laundering (AML) Systems and Controls Issues

 A CEO of a Bank in respect of alleged Oversight Failings

 Individuals in connection with Allegations of Market Abuse

 Individuals in connection with alleged LIBOR and EURIBOR Manipulation